 The only credible means of attaining criticality of the fuel contained in the vessel is through deboration of the RCS water.
-The approach described in References 6 and 7 for prevention of Leboration will be followed for operation of the DWC system.
+The approach described in References 6 and 7 for prevention of deboration will be followed for operation of the DWC system.
 Specific system evaluations with respect to deboration control will be performed prior to DWC system operation.
-Foron dilution during defueling will be addressed in a revision of the "Bazards Anelysis: Potential for Boron Dilution of Reactor Coolant System".
+Boron dilution during defueling has been addressed in the "Hazards Analysis: Potential for Boron Dilution of Reactor Coolant System" (Reference 9).